BIONF/HaMStR/README.md

 ## Pre-calculated data set

 Within the data package (https://fasta.bioch.virginia.edu/fasta_www2/fasta_list2.shtml) we provide a set of 78 reference taxa (gene sets in genome_dir, annotations in weight_dir, blast databases in blast_dir).
-They can be automatically downloaded with the `setup.sh` script.
+They can be automatically downloaded during the setup.
 This data comes "ready to use" with the HaMStR-OneSeq framework.
 Species data must be present in the three directories listed below.
 For each species/taxon there is a sub-directory named in accordance to the naming schema ([Species acronym]@[NCBI ID]@[Proteome version]).:

 * genome_dir (Contains sub-directories for proteome fasta files for each species)
 * blast_dir (Contains sub-directories for BLAST databases made with makeblastdb out of your proteomes)